gabest11/camsync-reolink-yihack/README.md

 # camsync
-PHP script to download recordings from reolink and yihack cameras to a local directory
+PHP script to download recordings from reolink and yihack cameras to a local directory.

 ### Example: